-- How to prepare for the data analyst interview (the top data analyst skills you need to acquire);
+- How to prepare for the data analyst interview—the top data analyst skills you need to acquire

-- A list of real-life data analyst interview questions and answers;
+- A list of real-life data analyst interview questions and answers

-- Tableau Experience with large data sets and distributed computing;
+- Tableau experience with large datasets and distributed computing

-- Excellent Excel skills and ability to use advanced analytics and formulas;
+- Excellent Excel skills and ability to use advanced analytics and formulas

-- Knowledge of statistics and statistical software packages, quantitative methods, confidence intervals, sampling and test/control cells.
+- Knowledge of statistics and statistical software packages, quantitative methods, confidence intervals, sampling, and test/control cells

-General Data Analyst Interview Questions
+General Questions in Data Analyst Interviews

 How to Answer

-“I believe the largest data set I’ve worked with was within a joint software development project.
-The data set comprised more than a million records and 600-700 variables.
-My team and I had to work with Marketing data which we later loaded into an analytical tool to perform EDA.”
+The largest dataset I’ve worked with was a joint software development project.
+It comprised over a million records and 600 to 700 variables.
+My team and I needed to work with marketing data, which we later loaded into an analytical tool to perform EDA.

 How to Answer

-“Although data from non-technical departments is usually handled by data analysts, I’ve worked for a company where colleagues who were not on the data analysis side had access to data.
-This brought on many cases of misinterpreted data that caused significant damage to the overall company strategy.
-I gathered examples and pointed out that working with data dictionaries can actually do more harm than good.
-I recommended that my coworkers depend on data analysts for data access.
-Once we implemented my recommendation, the cases misinterpreted data dropped drastically.”
+Although data analysts typically handle data from non-technical departments, I’ve worked for a company where colleagues who were not on the data analysis side had access to data.
+This generated many cases of misinterpreted data that caused significant damage to the overall company strategy.
+I gathered examples and pointed out that working with data dictionaries can do more harm than good.
+I recommended that my co-workers depend on data analysts for data access.
+Once we implemented my recommendation, the cases of misinterpreted data dropped drastically.

 3. How would you assess your writing skills?
-When do you use written form of communication in your role as a data analyst?
+When do you use a written form of communication in your role as a data analyst?

 How to Answer